isomerpages/moe-catholichigh/_academic/English Language/Overview.md

 permalink: /academic/english-language/overview/
 description: ""
 third_nav_title: English Language
+variant: markdown
 ---
-The **English Language Department’s** vision is for the CH student to possess a fine mastery of the English language and demonstrate a love and an ardent appreciation in acquiring the language and a flair for its culture.
+The&nbsp;**English Language Department’s**&nbsp;vision is for the CH student to possess a fine mastery of the English language and demonstrate a love and an ardent appreciation in acquiring the language and a flair for its culture.

 We believe that the learner is at the centre of the learning process in the mastery of the English language where our pupils are taught the critical life skills of listening, speaking, reading and writing through effective and engaging strategies that are developmentally appropriate.
 We share STELLAR’s Vision of developing children who love reading and have a strong foundation in the English language.
 Through a spiral progression of explicit teaching and modelling of language skills in the English curriculum, the learner acquires the language in context.
 As such, our pupils are exposed to a rich English language culture through our programmes, some of which are highlighted below.